needle-mirror/com.unity.2d.animation/Documentation~/ex-sprite-swap.md

 ```

 ## Full Skin Swap
 This sample demonstrates how to swap Sprite visuals using the provided API by changing the [Sprite Library Asset](SLAsset.md) referenced by the Sprite Library component.
-Open the `4 Full Swap.unity` Scene to see the sample in action.
+Open the `3 Full Swap.unity` Scene to see the sample in action.

 ![](images/2D-animation-samples-fullswap-scene.png)

 In the Scene, there are three different visual Asset options that you can swap to.
 The Assets are located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprites`:

-- `Rikr.png`
+- `Knight.psb`
-- `Rikr Poison.png`
+- `Wolf.psb`
-- `Rikr Rage.png`
+- `Witch.psb`

 The Sprite Library Assets have identical Categories, Entries, and Label names but with different Sprites selected.
 The Assets are located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Sprite Library`.

-- `Rikr.spriteLib`
+- `Knight.spriteLib`
-- `Rikr Posion.spriteLib`
+- `Wolf.spriteLib`
-- `Rikr Rage.spriteLib`
+- `Witch.spriteLib`

-Attach the Sprite Library component to the `Rikr_Root` GameObject.
-Assign the `Rikr.spriteLib` Asset to its Sprite Library Asset property.
+Attach the Sprite Library component to the `KnightRig` GameObject.
+Assign the `Knight.spriteLib` Asset to its Sprite Library Asset property.

-Add the Sprite Resolver component to each of the Sprite Renderers under the `Rikr_Root` GameObject.
+Add the Sprite Resolver component to each of the Sprite Renderers under the `KnightRig` GameObject.
 Assign a Sprite to each Sprite Resolver that corresponds to the body part they are attached to.
-For example, the `Body` Sprite is selected for the Sprite Resolver attached to the `Rikr_Body` GameObject.
+For example, the `torso` Sprite is selected for the Sprite Resolver attached to the `torso` GameObject.

 ![](images/2D-animation-samples-fullswap-sresolver.png)

 ### Swap Full Skin Script
-A custom MonoBehaviour script called `SwapFullSkin` is attached to the` Rikr_Root` GameObject.
+A custom MonoBehaviour script called `SwapFullSkin` is attached to the` KnightRig` GameObject.
 This script is located in `Assets/Samples/2D Animation/[X.Y.Z]/Samples/5 SpriteSwap/Scripts/Runtime/SwapFullSkin.cs`

 ![](images/2D-animation-samples-fullswap-script.png)